-Tom Gorzelanny is in his second season as the University of Iowa baseball program’s director of player development and his third season on the coaching staff.
+Tom Gorzelanny is in his third season as the University of Iowa baseball program’s director of player development and his fourth season on the coaching staff.
 Gorzelanny was the Hawkeyes’ volunteer assistant and pitching coach during the 2019 season.

 Gorzelanny helped lead Iowa to 10 wins in the first month of the 2020 season, including posting victories over ranked foes No. 18 Arizona, No. 20 North Carolina, and No. 14 Duke.
 The Hawkeyes went 2-1 at the CambriaCollegeClassic, a tournament in Minneapolis pitting the Big Ten Conference against the ACC.
 The season came to an abrupt end on March 12 when it was cancelled because of the coronavirus (COVID-19) pandemic.

 Gorzelanny helped the team post 31 victories in 2019 – the program’s sixth straight 30-win season – and record a sixth straight Big Ten Tournament appearance.
 Iowa won six straight series during the regular season, which included series wins over No. 23 Illinois, No. 30 Nebraska, and No. 18 UC Irvine.